apache/drill/_docs/sql-reference/sql-window-functions/010-sql-window-functions-introduction.md

        RANGE UNBOUNDED PRECEDING
        RANGE BETWEEN UNBOUNDED PRECEDING AND CURRENT ROW

-When OVER clause does not contain an ORDER BY clause, the following frames are equivalent to the default frame:
+When the OVER clause does not contain an ORDER BY clause, the following frames are equivalent to the default frame:

        RANGE BETWEEN UNBOUNDED PRECEDING AND UNBOUNDED FOLLOWING ROWS BETWEEN UNBOUNDED PRECEDING AND UNBOUNDED FOLLOWING